TotemSmartBus/Hytra/README.md

 ## Repository Overview

-- Hytra-Interface: the Global Encoding Engine of Hytra, including Real-time Range Query and Historical Range Query of the Unified Search Engine.
+- Hytra-Interface: the Global Encoding Engine of Hytra.
 - Hytra-LSM: the Hybrid Storage Engine of Hytra.
 - transitnet-vue: the front-end of transit network visualization platform.
-- transitnet: the back-end of transit network visualization platform, including Real-time kNN Query and Historical kNN Query of the Unified Search Engine.
+- transitnet: the back-end of transit network visualization platform, including Real-time Range Query, Historical Range Query, Real-time kNN Query, and Historical kNN Query of the Unified Search Engine.

 ## Relationships Between Projects